SLHS THEATRE

 Do I have to have previous theater experience to audition?

 No!
 Students of ALL experience levels are allowed and encouraged to audition.
 So if you're new to theatre or you've done a million shows, ALL are welcome!
+You don't have to have taken a theatre class, choir, or anything else to join.

 Can I do other activities while in a show (ie: I play a sport, I'm in Link Crew)?